GLIGEN: Open-Set Grounded Text-to-Image Generation: Experiments

 As stated in Eq.~\eqref{eq:gated-self-attention} and Eq.~\eqref{eq:beta_cyclic}, we can schedule inference time sampling by setting $\beta$ to 1 (use extra grounding information) or 0 (reduce to the original pretrained diffusion model).
 This can make our model exploit different knowledge at different stages.

-Fig.~\ref{fig:beta} qualitatively shows the benefits of our scheduled sampling for our model built upon Stable Diffusion.
+Fig.~\ref{fig:beta} qualitatively shows the benefits of our scheduled sampling by setting $\tau$ to be 0.2.
 The images in the same row share the same noise and conditional input.
 The first row shows that scheduled sampling can be used to improve image quality, as the original Stable Diffusion model is trained with high quality images.
-The first $20\%$ steps usually are sufficient for setting the overall structure of large objects, and the original Stable Diffusion model can then complete the remaining sampling process with its high-quality prior.
 The second row shows a generation example by our model trained with COCO human keypoint annotations.
 Since this model is purely trained with human keypoints, the final result is biased towards generating a human even if a different object (i.e., robot) is specified in the caption.
 However, by using scheduled sampling, we can extend this model to generate other objects with a human-like shape.

-We do notice that scheduled sampling can decrease the correspondence to box or keypoint if we set the $\tau$ to be too small.
-To quantitatively measure this, we evaluate the GLIP score of the generated images on the LVIS dataset (similar to Table~\ref{table:lvis_ap}) and we use \shortname{} based on the Stable Diffusion model.
-The GLIP AP for $\tau=0.0$ (vanilla Stable Diffusion), $\tau=0.2$, $\tau=0.3$, $\tau=0.5$, $\tau=0.8$ and $\tau=1$ (\shortname{}) are: 0.3, 2.4, 4.7, 8.9, 10.8.
-Note that to present the \shortname{} own performance, we set $\tau=1$, i.e., without scheduled sampling, for all results reported in the previous sections.